IISERM/GTA-Stress-City/index.md

 1. Download the windows version of the game
 2. Double click the downloaded file.
-3. Click `Run Anyway` if a Security pop up comes up
+3. Click `Run Anyway` if a Security pop up comes up.
+4. Once the font install pop up occurs, **INSTALL THE FONT, CLOSE THE APP AND RESTART**
-4. Enjoy
+5. Enjoy

 ### Linux

 1. Download the Linux version.
 If you use a Linux not in the above list, run `ldd --version` in your terminal.
 This will give your `ldd` version number.
 Use the version with the **highest `ldd` value lower than yours**.
 2. Open a terminal and run `chmod +x /path/to/file` wherever the file is located
 3. Run `./path/to/file`
+4. Once the font install pop up occurs, **INSTALL THE FONT, CLOSE THE APP AND RESTART**
-4. Enjoy
+5. Enjoy

 ### Mac